hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ### Tags

-This page shows the list of tags used for all resources across the organization.
-Tags can be added directly to workspaces.
-Tags deleted here will be removed from all other resources, and can be deleted in bulk.
+This page shows all of the tags applied to workspaces in the organization.
+Deleting a tag from this page removes it from all workspaces.

 ![Screenshot: the tags list, showing a list of currently used tags.](./images/tag-management.png)